Editorial Style Guide

 afterward (not afterwards)

-ages—Use figures for ages of people and animals; hyphenate adjectival and noun forms: The woman, 37, had a 3-month-old baby.
+ages—Use figures for ages of people and animals; hyphenate adjective and noun forms: The woman, 37, had a 3-month-old baby.
 The 6-year-old dog, 13-year-olds, acting like a 2-year-old.
 Avoid aged in designating ages: children ages 6 and up, not children aged 6 and up.
 (See numbers, figures or words?)

 aging (not ageing)